Unit 1 - Practice Quiz

 38 What is the purpose of a Digital Signature?

-A. To encrypt the message
+B. To compress the message

-B. To hide the message
+C. To encrypt the message

-D. To compress the message
+D. To hide the message

 39 In the context of SSL/TLS, what role does a Certificate Authority (CA) play?

-B. It acts as a trusted third party that issues digital certificates.
+A. It acts as a trusted third party that issues digital certificates.

-C. It hosts the website.
+C. It encrypts the traffic.

-D. It creates the HTML content.
+D. It hosts the website.

 40 Which cryptographic concept refers to hiding a secret message within an ordinary file, like an image?